elisabankl/Bachelor-thesis---Topic-Modelling-in-R/20Newsgroups-from-directory.md

 corpus <- tm_map(corpus, remove_from_tag)
 ```

-Shuffle corpus and metadata
+Shuffle corpus and metadata because the documents are sorted by

-only run once!!!!
+newsgroup.

 ``` r
 set.seed(123)  # Set a random seed for reproducibility